COAH / Fair Share Housing Obligations

 More specific details of the settlement that is proposed are as follows, the office building will be located on the River Park site western portion of the property, the size of 14,000 square feet.
 The number of units that will be built on the site is 250 units on the drylands of the 27 acres and the area of where the pond is presently located, if it were to dry out, would be considered for an additional 250 units.
 This, if developed will include 15% affordable units set aside, which will be a total of 37 affordable units for 250 units or a maximum of 75 units of 500 units versus the 99 affordable units in the original settlement.
 This amendment to the River Park plan will not include any development on the area of land owned by River Park on Legion Place.
 The Airport Road potential amendment will include 60 additional market units of which 18 will be affordable units.

 Although official action has not been taken by the Township Committee, the Committee is moving in a direction to effectuate an amended settlement with Fair Share Housing which would eliminate both Parsippany Road overlay zones and provide for primarily rezoning on the River Park site.
 The settlement agreement and necessary zoning action will all occur at future public meetings of the Township Committee.

 Once these steps have been taken, it will provide Hanover Township with a compliant third round affordable housing plan, which would mean that the Township is under no legal obligation to rezone any other property within the Township for residential development or use.
 It also means that the Township may retain jurisdiction on all zoning and planning matters and the Township is protected from a builder or developer seeking a builder’s remedy suit against the Township in an effort to obtain further high-density residential development.

-The Township Committee, during its April 9, 2020, regular meeting introduced the following ordinance which will then be considered for a public hearing on Thursday, June 11, 2020.
+- The Township Committee, during its April 9, 2020, regular meeting introduced the following ordinance which was then adopted on Thursday, July 9, 2020.